29 Nov Barbara Harper and the Beauty of Water Birth

-Water- tub or shower as a non-phramacoutical form of pain management?
+- Water- tub or shower as a non-phramaceutical form of pain management?

-What is the idea water temperature and why does it matter
+- The ideal water temperature and why it matters.

-Is it possible for a woman birthing in traditional hospital setting to work with her care provider to have a water
+- Is it possible for a woman birthing in traditional hospital setting to work with her care provider to have a water birth?

 Barbara Harper founded Waterbirth International in 1988, with one goal in mind – to insure that waterbirth is an “available option” for all women.
 During the past four decades Barbara has worked as an obstetric and pediatric nurse, midwife,midwifery instructor, childbirth educator, doula and doula trainer and has used her vast experience to develop unique seminars which she teaches within hospitals, nursing schools, midwifery and medical schools and community groups worldwide.
 She was recognized in 2002 by Lamaze International for her contributions in promoting normal birth on an international level.
 Her bestselling book and DVD, ‘Gentle Birth Choices,’ has been translated into 9 languages so far.
 Her next book ‘Embracing the Miracle: The Science, Safety and Spirit of Birth in Water,’ will be ready for publication in 2017.
 Barbara has dedicated her life to changing the way we welcome babies into the world.
 She considers her greatest achievement, though her three adult children, two of whom were born at home in water.
 She lives in Boca Raton, Florida, where she is active in the community as a volunteer and as a midwifery and doula mentor.
 For more on Barbara and water birth please visit water birth.org